Driving Anxiety Treatment: CBT & Exposure Therapy Ontario

 Each time you complete an experiment, you gather evidence that contradicts your fears.
 You will start to feel more confident for future drives.

-Exposure therapy will help you to reach your diving goals.
+Exposure therapy will help you to reach your driving goals (Barlow, 2002).
 For example, if you aim to drive to work or on the highway, we can include that in your treatment plan.
 If you have driving anxiety, you likely avoid things.
 Avoiding helps in the short term but keeps anxiety alive in the long term.

 We offer a variety of exposures including situational, imaginal and sometimes interoceptive.
 You can read more about the types of exposure therapy on our anxiety page.